Last modified December 17, 2025

 ...

-Secondly, each app bundle helm chart exposes the clusterName and organization configuration options in its values.yaml file, see below.
+Secondly, each app bundle Helm chart exposes the clusterName and organization configuration options in its values.yaml file, as shown below.

 clusterName: ""